 3. Cook and Freeze Meals in Advance

-In the months leading up to the reno, spend some time creating meals that can be frozen and stored in your deep freeze.
+Unless you want to survive off of microwavable meals, spend some time creating meals that can be frozen and stored in your deep freeze.
 Treat yourself to stews, chilis, curries and other favourites that freeze well and that will comfort you when you’re thinking about the disaster area that is your kitchen.

 The key here is to break it up into single meal portions that are easier to thaw, reheat and clean up.
 This tactic will also get you more meal variety on a day to day basis.
 For example, a giant lasagna pan is difficult to manage if you’re taking a week to finish it, and even lasagna’s cheesy goodness can get tiresome.